 On the second floor the newly re-ordered bar and lounge are furnished throughout with Timothy Oulton leather furniture.
 These comfortable and atmospheric rooms are available in addition to the dining room and the seminar room, or separately for other functions.

-For further details and to book please contact the Bursar, Colin Ryde, at the Club.
+For further details and to book please contact the Steward, Tom Smith, at the Club.

 1A, King Edward Street,